Catatonia: Signs and symptoms

 To properly diagnose catatonia, both the ICD-11 and DSM-5 require three or more of the symptoms defined in the table below.
 However, each person can have a different set of symptoms that may worsen, improve, and change in appearance throughout a single episode.
-Symptoms may develop in a variable amount of time, and can take hours, days, or even weeks.
+Symptoms may develop in varying amounts of time, presenting in hours, days, or even weeks.